liviosilvamuller/Fundamentals-of-R/README.md

 ## Lecture 4: Principles and Practices of Data Visualization

-Visualising your data is the bread and butter of any analysis you will perform.
-In this lecture, we will learn the principles of good data visualisation with the ggplot2 package.
-We introduce how to create different types of plots in R as well as how to customise plots with trends, annotations, and labels to make them “tell a story”.
+Visualizing your data is the bread and butter of any analysis you will perform.
+In this lecture, we will learn the principles of good data visualization with the ggplot2 package.
+We introduce how to create different types of plots in R as well as how to customize plots with trends, annotations, and labels to make them “tell a story”.

 - How to create bar charts, scatter plots, box plots, and line trends?
 - How to quickly visualise variation using facets?